 Go back to your inventory and look into the things you have to separate.
 For instance, you will need to separate your tools, from your power chords, from other attachments and batteries.
 Some of these things have heavy chemicals that can cause major damage to your skin.
 This is the reason you need to be extra watchful in the garage.
 If you don’t have sufficient light there, you need to include a very good lighting system there.
 Your health and safety are more important than anyone else.
 Everything you separate must be kept in their appropriate cases, or kept in a place where they are easily identifiable as dangerous.

 Every item with a sharp edge should be wrapped in a way that keeps the edges disclosed.
 You can use paper, a blanket you are no longer using, a plastic wrap, or even your towel to make sure you have the best protection from the sharp items.
 Also, be sure to place all sharp objects together, and tie or pack them in the same place, so that you can label them together in the same way.
 Be sure also to pad the boxes very well, and cover up any space in the box that might be making the items dangle.
 Do not overload the boxes.
-If you have tools that you have to remove screws and nails, be sure to pack all the removed nails and screws in one place, to make it easier to them.
+If you have tools that you have to remove screws and nails, be sure to pack all the removed nails and screws in one place, to make them easier.

 Pack your stuff and clean up

 With safety in check, and the moving supply also in check, you can now proceed to move your items.
 What you can do to help yourself is to make sure you get markers also, and labels.
 Once you pack the items you need the most, arrange them carefully into the boxes.
 Then arrange the next set of items into the boxes.
 Make sure you do this till all the items you are sure you need are packed inside the boxes.
-As you continue to fill the boxes, you should have a sign of relief because the items are getting smaller.
+As you continue to fill the boxes, you should have a sigh of relief because the items are getting smaller.

 Now that you have gotten all the items into the box, you should label all the items properly.
-Labeling can never make you go wrong, except you labelled the wrong thing from the start.
+Labeling can never make you go wrong, except you labeled the wrong thing from the start.
 Be sure to label as much as you can so that when you eventually move, it will be easy for you to find all your items.
 Even if you think you have a good memory and can remember all the items in your boxes that is fine, especially when you are going to move and arrange everything once in your new home.
 For those that would still leave some boxes unpacked after weeks or months out of indecision, you need to take labeling very seriously so that you don’t get confused when you finally decide to unpack the boxes.

 After the labeling and packing have been done, the next thing you need to do is to clean your garage.
 You can start by removing the cobwebs around, also make sure the items you are placing in your boxes are cleaned, so you don’t have to go through the same struggle when you are unboxing.
 Try to touch the garage clean; a few cleaning will not hurt.
 But if you are too tired to do it, don’t stress yourself, and let your main focus be on how to get all the items in one piece and move them to your new home.